 Rustic barrel shower with a touch of elegance.

-- Rustic good looks and also easy to install.
+- Rustic good looks and easy to install.

 - Seal the barrel and apply maintenance coats every so often.